Chinese ambassador says Solomons pact no threat to Australia - NewsBreak

 “It is quite obvious through their desire to have military bases that they are starting a process of encircling Australia and that there is a wish, at the very least, to intimidate, or worse, to supplicate Australia,” Joyce said.

-Australia has a security pact with the Solomon Islands and sent a peacekeeping police force to the capital, Honiara, in November after civil unrest.
+Australia has a security pact with the Solomon Islands and sent a peacekeeping police force to Honiara in November after civil unrest.

 Comments / 0